stripe/stripe-dotnet/readme.md

 		}
 	}
 ```

-2) Create a StripeHandler.ashx in the root of your website (or wherever) that looks like this:
+c) Create a StripeHandler.ashx in the root of your website (or wherever) that looks like this:

 ```xml
 	<%@ WebHandler Language="C#" Class="StripeHandler" CodeBehind="StripeHandler.cs" %>
 ```

-3) Login to Stripe and go to Account Settings, webhooks - from here, you can setup the url that points to your StripeHandler.ashx for testing.

 Whenever an Event is received, StripeEventUtility.ParseEvent(json) will convert the response into a *StripeEvent* object.